mrkickling/RESTfulAPIFlask/README.md

 My final idea was to just remove the messages that someone is requesting to read and which has already been active for 7 days.
 This has a drawback, the server will still contain the messages after days.
 But it will be faster (only checks a message time on request), and it will never be possible to open a message which is more than 7 days old.

-The mesage might still remain in memory on the host machine, which is a potential security risk.
+The message might still remain in memory on the host machine, which is a potential security risk.
 If physical memory security is a factor this application should not be used.
+Another issue is memory, since many messages will not be removed at all.
+To counter this I have put a limit on message sizes.

 ## Encryption (IMPORTANT!!!)
 There is currently NO encryption of either messages or requests or responses send to and from the API service.
 Please do not use this application as is if messages have to be kept secret from eavesdroppers and intruders, or if messages have to be e2 encrypted.
 However, you could of course encrypt your messages locally using e.g. PGP/GPG.

+## Code injection
+If you are displaying the results make sure to sanitize the output that you get from the API.
+There is no string sanitization being done in the service.

+## Dos attacks
+IP blocking might be a future work

 ## Dependencies
 Dependencies are always a risk.
 Always make sure to keep all dependencies and Python updated to latest possible version.